Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 • Using techniques to clear the airway, such as suctioning and mechanical chest physiotherapy

-PTs also work in other areas of the hospital, such as the emergency department, the Rapid Access Clinic, General Internal Medicine, Orthopaedics, the Neonatal Intensive Care Unit (NICU) and the Neonatal Follow-up Clinic.
+PTs also work across many other areas of the hospital.
+This includes the Emergency Department, the Rapid Access Clinic, General Internal Medicine, Orthopaedics, the Neonatal Intensive Care Unit (NICU) and the Neonatal Follow-up Clinic.

 Occupational therapists

 Occupational therapists (OTs) are regulated health professionals who help patients regain independence.
-They provide support for activities of daily living such as eating, bathing, participating in leisure activities and doing household chores.
+They provide support for activities of daily living such as eating, bathing, leisure activities and household chores.
 OTs also work in the NICU to support infant feeding and development.

 OTs work with you to develop a treatment plan that will encourage independence and help you reach your goals.
 OTs may suggest specific changes to your home or work environment to support your needs.

-OTs work in many areas of the hospital including the Emergency Department, Psychiatry, the Wasser Pain Management Clinic and the Neonatal Follow-up Clinic.
+OTs work in many areas of the hospital.
+These include the Emergency Department, Psychiatry, the Wasser Pain Management Clinic and the Neonatal Follow-up Clinic.

 Speech language pathologists